Discover it® Chrome review: Bonus cash back on gas and dining

 If you have limited credit history or are currently building your credit, getting approved for the Discover it® Chrome card may be difficult.

 Like the Discover it® Chrome card, the Cash Back card matches all cash back earned in the first year by new cardholders.
 At the end of your first year, Discover matches the 5% earned in select categories– meaning you essentially earn 10% cash back in those categories in the first year.
-Both cards also have flexible redemption options and no foreign transaction fees, and like the Discover it® Chrome, the Discover it® Cash Back has intro 0% APR for 14 months on purchases and balance transfers, then 13.49% - 24.49% Variable.
+Both cards also have flexible redemption options and no foreign transaction fees.

-The no-annual-fee Quicksilver® card also has a welcome offer for new cardholders of $150 after spending $500 on purchases during the first three months of card membership, and 0% intro APR on purchases and balance transfers for 15 months, then 15.74% - 25.74% (Variable).
+The no-annual-fee Quicksilver card also has a welcome offer for new cardholders of $200 after spending $500 on purchases during the first three months of card membership, and 0% intro APR on purchases and balance transfers for 15 months, then 14.99% - 24.99% (Variable).

 With many benefits and few downsides, yes, the Discover it® chrome card is a good credit card.
 The Chrome card comes with no annual fee, no foreign transaction fees, bonus cash back earned in frequent spending categories, and all cash back matched in the first year.
 The Chrome card is a great card for even the occasional credit card user, but may not be an ideal fit for someone who spends excessively in the gas and restaurant categories since there is a quarterly cap on the 2% earning rate.